Space management

 In addition to their ecological and climatic functions, public green spaces in a large city also have recreational and leisure functions for various user groups.
 This is associated with extraordinarily high usage pressure.

-We safeguard the recreational and leisure value of green spaces and bring the different, sometimes conflicting interests of users to an overall balance that is compatible with the common good.
+We ensure the recreational and leisure value of green spaces and bring the different, sometimes conflicting interests of users to an overall balance that is compatible with the common good.

 As a land management company, we are responsible for granting usage rights for municipal land to private individuals and companies.
 This mainly occurs when a building plot has no direct connection to a public road and access is via municipal property.
 In addition, permission agreements or easements are often required for the laying of pipes, compliance with clearance areas or when building over municipal property.
 In order to obtain a building permit, it is often necessary for us to also submit a building obligation with the same content to the building authorities.